Jayden Lewis Narrows Recruitment

 Follow Evan Crowell on Twitter: @EvanVCrowell

 You can follow us for future coverage by clicking "Follow" on the top right-hand corner of the page.
-Also, be sure to like us on Facebook @GamecocksDigest & follow us on Twitter at @GamecocksDigest.
+Also, be sure to like us on Facebook @VolunteerCountry & follow us on Twitter at @VCountryFN.